 Kind of like how I can’t seem to keep a box of Cheez-Its in my house for more than two days.
 (Ben…?)

-Because I knew how much Judah loves Candy Dots, I had a blast surprising him with this homemade version.
+Because I know how much Judah loves Candy Dots, I had a blast surprising him with this homemade version.
 I was able to control his intake by limiting him to one sleeve a day, and then encouraged him to give some away to his friends.

-If you’ve ever worked with royal icing, then you already know how to make these.
+If you’ve ever worked with royal icing, then you already know how to make Homemade Candy Dots.
 If not, then don’t be intimidated.
 It’s really super simple!
 Just whip together the icing and pipe dots onto rectangles that you will cut out from printer paper.
 I’m so nice and provided a print-out for you to trace the rectangles which also includes a dot grid as a guide for piping!

 I piped a couple of sleeves into hearts for a fun homemade Valentine’s Day gift option.
 If homemade treats are allowed at your kids’ school, consider this idea!

-- Candy dots template print-out
+- Candy dots template print-out (see below for free printable)

 - 3 tablespoons meringue powder